tars-06/Cronus/README.md

 - Code Synchronization
   Code changes are broadcast in real-time to every participant in the room.

+- Live Code Compilation
+  - Users can compile and run code directly inside the editor.
+  - Output is shared with everyone in the same room.
+  - Powered by Piston API (https://github.com/engineer-man/piston).

 - Clipboard Support
   Users can copy the room ID easily for quick sharing.